CamilYed/CamilYed.github.io/docs/_posts/2024-11-16-power-of-subdomains.md

 tags: [ddd, subdomains]
 ---

-# Discover, Decompose, Decoupled – The Power of Subdomains in Domain-Driven Design (DDD)

 Domain-Driven Design (DDD) has become a powerful tool for modeling complex systems in a way that aligns with the business.
 One of the key concepts in DDD is the **subdomain**—a partitioning of the business logic that helps teams build maintainable and scalable systems.
 While many developers and architects understand the basics of domains and subdomains, there’s a lot of potential hidden behind these terms.

 In this article, I’ll explore subdomains in detail and introduce a set of heuristics that can guide the discovery of subdomains.
 Along the way, we’ll discuss how these heuristics can be used in real-world scenarios, and I’ll suggest visual tools that can aid in their application.